abcxyz/guardian/README.md

   - BRANCH: Only works from the default branch e.g. `main`
   - COMMAND: The Terraform command to run e.g.
     `apply -input=false -auto-approve`
+  - ENTRYPOINT: A directory to find all child directories containing Terraform configurations.
+If left blank, the Terraform command will run for all configured directories.

+### Guardian Run

+The `Guardian Run` workflow can be used to run a limited set of Terraform commands manually as the service account for Guardian.
+This allows any user with write permissions for the repository to run this workflow and maintain their Terraform configurations.

+- Navigate to the Actions tab and select `Guardian Run`
+- Click the `Run workflow` drop down in the top right area
+- Fill out the inputs
+  - BRANCH: Only works from the default branch e.g. `main`
+  - COMMAND: Choose from the list of options you want to run.
+    The default command is `plan`.
+  - ENTRYPOINT: A directory to find all child directories containing Terraform configurations.
+If left blank, the Terraform command will run for all configured directories.

 ## Security